We all know email marketing is a powerful and important tool for ecommerce companies to use.

-But email marketing is also ripe for making mistakes.
-And if you’re not careful, the most basic mistakes can cost you customers or simply a lot of embarrassment.
+But since email marketing is largely a manual process, it is also ripe for making mistakes.
+And if you’re not careful, the most basic mistakes can cost you customers or simply a dent in brand reputation and/or a lot of embarrassment.

 Here are some of the biggest email marketing goof-ups to avoid!

 1. Writing poor or too long subject lines

 Getting an email recipient to open your email is the first step to successful email campaigns.
 Depending on your audience, you may find that using emojis or playful language in your subject line increases open rates.
 Other businesses may find better luck using professional or more straightforward wording.
 The tone of your subject line depends largely on your email recipients.